Letter from the Executive Director

 Mount Dora Center for the Arts has been bringing art to lives through their annual Art Festival and events, classes and workshops, gallery exhibits, children’s outreach programs, and through partnerships with local art studios for almost 60 years.

-- In 2022, MDCA sold their outdated building.
-Proceeds from the sale are invested in the growth of the center and to help build a one story facility that will support a modern gallery space and educational workshop area with ADA compliance.
-Construction is set to begin in 2023 on Royellou Lane.
+• In 2022, MDCA sold their building and proceeds from the sale are invested to help secure a future facility that will support a modern gallery space and educational workshop area.
+In the interim, classes, exhibits and administration are still conducted in the same location.